RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 setTimeout(() => oscNode.stop(), 3000);
 ```

-Many other effects can be applied; For a list, see [MDNs list of audio effects filters](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API#defining_audio_effects_filters).
+For a list of all effects see [MDNs list of audio effects filters](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API#defining_audio_effects_filters).

 ## Dynamically Changing Audio Parameters

 Several of the parameters defined for the preceding nodes such as the `frequency` of an oscillator or the `gain` of the gain node can be changed dynamically while the audio is playing.
-However, to do so, it is best to not directly change the corresponding property, but to use the methods available for [`AudioParam`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam), the underlying interface.
+However, it is best to not directly write to the corresponding property, but to use the methods available for [`AudioParam`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam), the underlying interface.
 These allow for much more control over when and how the values change such as with [`AudioParam#setValueAtTime`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam/setValueAtTime).

 ## Additional Resources